moviedoq/MV7h/Laboratory1/1016106015/README.md

 Use `random.choice([True, False])` to simulate failures.

 ---
-## Descripción del Sistema
+## System Deescription
-Multichannel Notification System es un API REST modular desarrollado en Python con Flask-RESTX que permite gestionar usuarios con múltiples canales de comunicación (email, SMS) y enviar notificaciones con lógica de Chain of Responsibility.
+Multichannel Notification System is a modular REST API developed in Python using Flask-RESTX.
-En caso de fallo en el canal preferido, el sistema intenta canales de respaldo automáticamente.
+It allows managing users with multiple communication channels (email, SMS) and sending notifications using a Chain of Responsibility pattern.
+If the preferred channel fails, the system automatically attempts backup channels.
-Se aplica también el patrón Singleton para el registro de eventos (Logger).
+Additionally, the Singleton pattern is applied for event logging (Logger).

 ---
 ## Endpoints